 Rain or shine, I live for the moments I get to write, hovering over my keyboard, fascinated by a passion to uncover stories of faith in everyday life.

-I am the creator of Faith Barista, serving up shots of faith for the daily grind.
-I’m a featured writer for DaySpring’s (In)Courage and Relevant Magazine.
-I was profiled by Publisher’s Weekly as one of the top 6 new religion authors in 2014.
+I launched Faith Barista, serving up shots of faith for the daily grind.
+I’m a featured writer for Proverbs 31, (In)Courage , Crosswalk, and Relevant Magazine.
+I was named by Publisher’s Weekly as one of the top 6 new religion authors in 2014.

 My blog Faith Barista is syndicated on Crosswalk.com and iBelieve.
 My writing is nationally published and spotlighted in Christianity Today, Catalyst Leadership, Today’s Christian Woman, and McClatchy-Tribune News Services.